mgp/book-notes/sqlalchemy.md

 * Use `bindparam()` to create bind parameters in a statement; their values are only provided when executing, allowing you to reuse the statement.
 * ANSI functions are part of the functions known by SQLAlchemy, and are special in that they don't have parentheses added after them.
 * Label a function to allow extracting its result from a returned row; assign it a type to enable result-set processing, such as Unicode or date conversions.
+* To embed a `SELECT` in a column expression, use `as_scalar()` or apply a `label()` to it.
+* SQLAlchemy automatically correlates embedded `FROM` objects to that of an enclosing query; to disable or specify explicit `FROM` clauses, use `correlate()`.
+* A correlated update lets you update a table using a selection from another table, or the same table.
+* The Postgresql, Microsoft SQL Server, and MySQL backends support `UPDATE` statements that refer to multiple tables.